15-May-2022

 Unfortunately, many of the recommended risk-mitigation steps outlined above are overlooked, causing unnecessary injuries, loss of staff and high workers' compensation costs.6

-The Power-LOAD powered cot fastener system improves guided loading and unloading of patients, with a safe working load of up to 700 pounds, eliminating the need to steer the cot into and out of the ambulance.
-The wireless communication with the Power-PRO controls cot functionality when loading and unloading, creating a safer environment for teams around the globe.
+The Power-LOAD powered cot fastener system is a safe, durable and easy-to-use solution that could help reduce the risk of debilitating back injuries for EMS caregivers.
+Power-LOAD improves guided loading and unloading of patients, with a safe working load of up to 700 pounds, eliminating the need to lift the cot into and out of the ambulance.
+The Power-LOAD inductively charges your Power-PRO 2 or Power-PRO XT powered ambulance cot battery when in the transport position —helping keep your powered cots charged and ready to use.

 Saving lives shouldn’t be back breaking